-For the past 8 years, I’ve dreamt of one day visiting with our little family.
-Truthfully though, I knew that traveling to Hawaii was definitely on the pricier side as we spent our honeymoon at Kauai and Oahu.
-That coupled with being homeowners of an older home and all the extra expenses that come with it, made this bucket list destination nearly impossible to travel too.
+For years, I dreamt of one day visiting with our little family.
+Truthfully though, I knew that traveling to Hawaii was definitely on the pricier side.
+That coupled with only having one income, being homeowners of an older home and all the extra expenses that come with it, made this bucket list destination nearly impossible to travel too.
 But after a little searching, getting tips from friends and family and mostly focusing on saving, I’m here to tell you it’s more affordable than you think.

 DISNEY’S AULANI: MORE AFFORDABLE THAN YOU THINK

 There are different ways to save on flights.
 If you travel often then you might know that using miles and points via airline credit cards and mileage rewards programs are a great way to save.
 According to Travel US News the top two airline rewards programs are currently Alaska Airlines Mileage Plan and Delta SkyMiles.
 And recently, Southwest Airlines added Hawaii as a destination so be sure to check out their Rapid Rewards Program and credit card.

 Additionally, a family member suggested we check out Escape Flights – LAX.
 A site that shares up-to-date travel deals departing from LAX and it’s surrounding area.
 We saw an amazing deal from LAX to HNL just one week after we booked our trip!